dilan-dio4/easybase-website/_posts/2021-05-03-The-Best-Database-for-React-In-2021.markdown

 author_name: Ryan Parker
 author_description: Ryan Parker is a Growth Marketing Manager and Staff Writer for Easybase.
 He has previously written and contributed to various tech-related publications.
 meta_description: Easybase cloud functions are scalable, serverless code snippets that can be called directly from your React projects with built-in analytics tracking.
-toc: ["Introduction", "Project Setup", "Database", "useReturn"]
+tocTitles: ["Introduction", "Project Setup", "Database", "useReturn"]
+tocLinks: ["#introduction", "#project-setup", "#database", "#usereturn"]
 ---

 ## Introduction